 Deal with discomfort during teething

-Teething can be a and uncomfortable process for puppies.
+Teething can be a challenging and uncomfortable process for puppies.
 Here are some tips to help your puppy find relief during this period.

 Provide soothing relief for your puppy